 For now, Communications publishes a bi-weekly Newsletter, and email announcements (Newsbites) twice a week, on Monday (Mutual Aid Monday) and on Thursday (Zoom Meeting Date + Time).

-Communications meets via Zoom every Thursdays at 6:30pm.
+Communications meets via Zoom every Tuesday at 6:30pm.